paperdave/fullstack-system/readme.md

 > Express.

 This module provides a setup for creating web applications with a backend server and front end client.
-Out of the box, you can use Socket.IO, React, and Express, all with hot reloading, but you can use other libraries like Vue or Angular.
+Out of the box, you can use Socket.IO, React, and Express, all with hot reloading.

 This framework might not be the best thing to use since the Api is not documented much, and I change the default settings (to improve them) a lot, and I usually add features only when I need them for my own projects.